Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 Deciding which utensils are necessary – or even what they look like…

-- We have created recipes that only use basic utensils.
+- I have created recipes that only use basic utensils.
 A chopping board, knife and saucepan appear a lot!

 - A photographed list of all the utensils is provided.